-NOTE : DUE TO CORONA ALL ANTARCTICA OR ARCTIC CRUISES ARE CURRENTLY ON REQUEST PLEASE FOR MORE INFORMATIONS OR DEPARTURES PLEASE CONTACT US ON CONCIERGE@ABOVE-5.COM
+NOTE: DUE TO CORONA ALL ANTARCTICA OR ARCTIC CRUISES ARE CURRENTLY ON REQUEST PLEASE FOR MORE INFORMATION OR DEPARTURES PLEASE CONTACT US AT CONCIERGE@ABOVE-5.COM OR OUR RESERVATION@ABOVE-5.COM

 PLEASE NOTE: All itineraries are for guidance only.
 Programs may vary depending on local ice, weather, and wildlife conditions.
-The on-board expedition leader will determine the final itinerary.
+The onboard expedition leader will determine the final itinerary.
 Flexibility is paramount for expedition cruises.
-Average cruising speed of m/v Plancius is 10.5 knots .
+The average cruising speed of m/v Plancius is 10.5 knots.

 Included in this voyage

 - Voyage aboard the indicated vessel as indicated in the itinerary

 - All meals throughout the voyage aboard the ship including snacks, coffee and tea.